-The Bachelor of Science in Business Administration (B.S.B.A.) degree with a major in Marketing is designed to provide an understanding of business and marketing concepts within the context of a varied curriculum.
-The primary objective is the development of analytical and communication skills and a detailed understanding of the different aspects of the field of marketing and marketing's role in business.
-The Marketing Major is specifically intended to prepare students for entry-level positions in advertising, brand management, media, marketing research, retail management, fashion merchandising, event planning, social media/internet marketing, sports marketing, and professional sales.
-Students can choose the marketing electives that best suit their professional interests.
-In their Marketing courses, students will develop effective critical thinking, computer, writing, information technology, oral communication, and teamwork skills that build on the CORE curriculum.
+The Bachelor of Science in Business Administration (B.S.B.A.) degree with a major in Marketing is designed to provide an understanding of business and marketing concepts within the context of a global marketplace.
+The curriculum is built upon the liberal learning competencies of effective communications, ethics, and social responsibility, which provide an essential tools for professional success, including a detailed understanding of the different aspects of the field of marketing and marketing's role in the business organization.

+The Marketing major provides the professional training intended to prepare students for entry-level positions leading to careers in advertising, brand management, media management, marketing research, marketing management, product development, retail management, fashion merchandising, customer service, event planning, social media/internet marketing, sports marketing, supply chain management/distribution, and professional sales.
+Students have the flexibility to choose from marketing electives that best suit their professional interests.
+Both the required and elective Marketing courses build upon the College's competency-based Core curriculum, which enhances the student's competencies in critical thinking, technology and information literacy, oral and written communications, and teamwork abilities.

 Internship opportunities in marketing related fields are available and strongly encouraged.
-In addition, through careful planning, a student who elects a major in Marketing may add a second major or minor from a complementary area such as Accounting, Management, Mass Communications, Economics, English, Computers and Information Systems, or Psychology, as well as other fields.
-A minor in Marketing is also available for students outside of the major.
+In addition, a student who majors in Marketing may add a second major or minor from a complementary area such as Accounting, Management, Mass Communications, Economics, English, International Business, or Psychology, as well as other fields.

-ECON 112 Principles of Economics: Micro

-ECON 221 Quantitative Methods for Business and Economics

-MSB 100 Introduction to Business

-MSB 110 Introduction to Financial Reporting
+MSB 100 Introduction to Business (1 credit) MSB 110 Introduction to Financial Reporting

 MSB 120 Introduction to Management Control and Planning

 MSB 200 Principles of Management

 MSB 210 Principles of Marketing

 MSB 250 Business Communication and Mentoring

 MSB 287 Business Ethics

 MSB 305 Organizational Behavior

 MSB 320 Financial Management

 MSB 330 Business Law I

-MSB 400 Professional Seminar
+MSB 400 Professional Seminar (1 credit)

 MSB 480 Strategic Management

+MAJOR REQUIREMENTS

+(19 CREDITS)

 MKT 315 Consumer Behavior

 MKT 450 Marketing Research

 MKT 480 Marketing Management

-CARP 412 Career Planning II (1 credit)

-MKT Electives (9 hours) Selected from the following:
+Career Planning II (1 credit) Plus: MKT Electives (9 hours) Selected from the following: